-The entrance to Monument Drive and the Estate Visitor Centre is off the B4506 between Berkhamsted and Dagnall.
+The entrance to Monument Drive and the Estate Visitor Centre is off the B4506 between Berkhamsted and Dagnall at grid reference SP979127.

-The area is much used by walkers (many with dogs and/or buggies) and horse riders.
+The area is heavily used by walkers (many with dogs and/or buggies), runners, cyclists, mobility buggy users and horse riders.
 Please be considerate to them to help ensure our continued access to this area.